 —LESSON PLAN IDEA FOR EDUCATORS—

 OVERVIEW: The seminar revolves around a hotly debated topic, such as the pros and cons of social networking or illegal immigration.
-The students analyze several expert quotations, both pro and con.
+The students analyze several pro and con quotations from experts to improve their media literacy.
 They work together in small groups and engage in a large-group discussion, offering their interpretations and criticisms of the quotes they have read.
 A rapid-fire brainstorming session follows, during which they build their own lists of pro and con arguments.
 The impact of the seminar is exemplified by a "before and after" vote on the chosen topic.
 Students frequently change their positions in the second vote, demonstrating their careful reflection on the arguments from both sides.

-HANDOUT: The 2-page seminar handout includes all the information necessary for teachers to present the program to their own students, including pro and con quotations and a detailed outline of the 90-minute session.
+HANDOUT: The 2-page seminar handout includes all the information necessary for teachers to present the program to their own students.